finaea/Dragon-Survivor/README.md

 ### A Vtuber fan game that was made for an university project assignment by id 21058045.
-Featuring Selen Tatsuki from Nijisanji EN and Kiryu Coco and Hololive!
+Featuring Selen Tatsuki from Nijisanji EN and Kiryu Coco from Hololive!

 ### The main menu: